Quantcast

 Because of this piece of gristle, they aren’t a very popular cut.
 They are quite useful for any recipe that is braised which simply means cooked slowly in a small amount of liquid.
 Consequently, blade steaks work well in any pot roast recipe.
 The important thing to remember is to cross cut your beef after it is cut.
 Each serving will have a small amount of gristle that can be easily cut away.

-Just recently, I found a recipe that involved cutting a shoulder roast into chunks and stewing them.
-I need to make it again, because I hadn’t bothered to photograph the meal and it ended up being fantastic.
+I recently found a recipe that involved cutting a shoulder roast into chunks and stewing them.
+I need to make it again because I hadn’t bothered to photograph the meal, and it ended up being fantastic.
 I’ll work on finding a few more recipes to expand this list.
+(Birria is amazing, for example)

 Good luck with your cut of beef!